Approved Clinical Supervisor Training

 Questions about our program?
 Submit a question here.

 About the Program

-Created by the Department of Counseling and Educational Development at the University of North Carolina at Greensboro, (ranked 2nd among all counseling programs nationally by US News and World Report), a 45-hour training that meets the educational requirements needed to apply for the Approved Clinical Supervisor (ACS) credential offered by the Center for Credentialing & Education (a corporate affiliate of the National Board for Certified Counselors).
+Created by the Department of Counseling and Educational Development at the University of North Carolina at Greensboro, (consistently ranked among the top 5 counseling programs nationally by US News and World Report), a 45-hour training that meets the educational requirements needed to apply for the Approved Clinical Supervisor (ACS) credential offered by the Center for Credentialing & Education (a corporate affiliate of the National Board for Certified Counselors).